Two Resolutions For A Successful Relationship Year Ahead

 Every goal, every resolution you have requires a sense of purpose and a certain level of accountability.
 Most people like to think about and plan their resolutions in private.
 I think this is a mistake.

 If you communicate your resolutions with certain people from your network, your friends and even your family, and ask them to be a part of your success, something magical happens with those people.
 They feel needed.
-When people feel needed they feel important, vital in fact, and therefore they experience a purpose larger than themselves.
+When people feel needed they feel important.
+Not just important they feel vital, and in doing so they experience a purpose larger than themselves.

 This can do wonders for your relationships with each of them.